vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

     ->collectAll();
 ```

-So the records look like following.
-Firstly we get the rows extracted
+The records would look like this:

 ```
 | id   | sensor_id | sensor_active |